MASS CENTRAL RAIL TRAIL; BELCHERTOWN SECTION:

 Directions:

-To start from Maple Street; From the junction of Routes 181 & 202 in Belchertown travel west on Route 202.
-You'll pass the Piper Farm parking lot on your left (you may also park here, however it's a bit downhill to reach the trail from here) and come to Maple St on your right just before the bridge over the RR tracks.
+To start from Maple Street for the Mass Central Rail Trail; Belchertown Section [Northern End]; From the junction of Routes 181 & 202 in Belchertown travel west, on Route 202 and come to Maple St on your right, just before the bridge over the RR tracks.
 Follow Maple St down to a dirt road next to the active RR tracks.
 The rail trail travels through here.
-Park at the Piper Farm parking lot if you don't feel comfortable parking here.
+Isolated location.

-The Mass Central Rail Trail is a planned 104 mile trail from Northampton Massachusetts to Boston.
+The Mass Central Rail Trail is a planned 104 mile trail from Northampton, East, to Boston.
 It will follow the old Central Mass Branch of the Boston & Maine RR that ran between the two cities.
 The railroad split into two after the1938 hurricane shattered the line.
 The trail today exists in many unconnected sections and with differing surfaces.
-Starting from Northampton heading east the sections that are complete include the Mass Central Rail Trail; Norwottuck Branch, Mass Central Rail Trail: Belchertown , Mass Central Rail Trail; Ware River Valley Branch , Mass Central Rail Trail; Wachusett Greenway , Mass Central Rail Trail; Wayside Branch & Mass Central Rail Trail; Boston-Cambridge-Belmont .
+Starting from Northampton heading East, the sections that are complete include the Mass Central Rail Trail; Norwottuck Branch , Mass Central Rail Trail: Belchertown , Mass Central Rail Trail; Ware River Valley Branch , Mass Central Rail Trail; Wachusett Greenway , Mass Central Rail Trail; Wayside Branch & Mass Central Rail Trail; Boston-Cambridge-Belmont .
 The Norwottuck Branch includes the towns of Northampton-Hadley-Amherst.
 The Ware River Valley Branch includes the towns of Ware-Hardwick-New Braintree.
-The Wachusett Greenway includes the towns of Barre-Rutland-Holden-West Boylston-Clinton.
+The Wachusett Greenway includes the towns of Barre-Rutland-Holden-West Boylston-Clinton-Berlin.
 The Wayside Branch includes the towns of Waltham-Weston-Wayland-Sudbury-Hudson .
-For more information check out; MASS CENTRAL RAIL TRAIL .
+For more information Check Out; MASS CENTRAL RAIL TRAIL .

 In Northampton the Mass Central Rail Trail is a "Spoke" for 3 Trails.